flash62au/EngineDriver_Home/docs/operation/gamepads.rst

 * Set up the gamepad and connect to the Android device (see above)
 * Start |ed|
-* Connect to a |wts|
+* Connect to a |WTS|
-* Select a loco as normal and return to the Throttle screen.
+* Select a loco as normal and return to the |T-S|.
 * In the |ed|
   * Select a gamepad type. |br|\ In the Gamepad section of |EDs| Preferences, select a gamepad corresponding to the gamepad mode you configured on the device (above).

-    * For the **mocute 032** gamepads we recommend ``MTK-rotate`` for MKT mode, and ``iCade+DPAD-rotate`` for iCade mode.
+    * For the **Mocute 032** gamepads we recommend ``MTK-rotate`` for MKT mode, and ``iCade+DPAD-rotate`` for iCade mode.
     * For the **MagicSeeR1** you must use ``MagicSeeR1 Android-Game B``.

   * You can optionally change what the gamepad buttons do. (`See Gamepad Configuration <../configuration/gamepads.html>`_ for details.)

 * On the Throttle Screen

   * When you press any of the buttons on the gamepad for the first time, a test screen will appear.
-Press all four DPad buttons in turn and the Four main buttons to pass the test, and return to the Throttle screen.
+Press all four DPad buttons in turn and the Four main buttons to pass the test, and return to the |T-S|.

     * Pressing :guilabel:`Skip` will complete the test and allow you to use the gamepad, even if it is not functioning correctly.  (e.g. The mode is incorrect)
     * Pressing :guilabel:`Reset` will reset all the gamepads you have connected, and will force you back to the test screen when attempt to use them again.